 Welcome to the Zodiac Song for Gemini: Along with being the first of the Air signs Gemini also happens to be the first of the “Mutable” signs.
 And for those who are Mutable, most especially those born beneath the sign of the Twins, their darkest foe is……boredom.
 For the Mutable born, focusing their energies on just one thing at a time can be torturous drudgery due to their voracious minds being forced to slow down from their usual lightning fast pace.
 In fact a goodly portion of the typical Twin born person’s troubles come about if only for the simple reason – the Gemini was bored.

 And the best way for a Gemini to avoid the dreaded “B” word?
 Multitasking.
 Not only is the first of the Air signs inherently good at multitasking, doing multiple activities simultaneously is the best way for a Gemini to optimally function.

-With that in mind, the song I’ve chosen for this most multi-tasking of signs may not be well known but needs no further explanation for being Gemini’s musical anthem by virtue of its lyrics.
+With that in mind, the song I’ve chosen for this multi-tasker of the Zodiac may not be well known but needs no further explanation for being Gemini’s musical anthem by virtue of its lyrics.
 The words are sung back and forth between a man and a woman representing the duality of gender where each describes how much more interesting (in the Gemini’s case, more mentally stimulating) Life becomes whenever “doing two things at a time”.